Alexandra Shevchenko: FEMEN

-In late 2011, Shevchenko, along with Inna Shevchenko and Jenia Kraizman, took their protest onto the international stage.
-On 31 October 2011 they demonstrated dressed as French maids in Paris against Dominique Strauss-Kahn, on 5 November 2011 they protested against Silvio Berlusconi in Rome, the following day they protested against the Pope outside St. Peters, and on 10 November protested against prostitution in Zurich.
-On 9 December 2011 Shevchenko was in Moscow demonstrating against Vladimir Putin outside Christ the Saviour Cathedral.
+In late 2011, Shevchenko, alongside Inna Shevchenko and Jenia Kraizman, took their protest onto the international stage.
+On 31 October 2011, they demonstrated dressed as French maids in Paris against Dominique Strauss-Kahn, on 5 November 2011, they protested against Silvio Berlusconi in Rome, the following day, they protested against Pope Benedict XVI outside St. Peters, and on 10 November, protested against prostitution in Zurich.
+On 9 December 2011, Shevchenko was in Moscow demonstrating against Vladimir Putin outside Christ the Saviour Cathedral.

 In 2013, Shevchenko established a training facility for FEMEN Germany in Berlin.

-On 9 February 2013, Shevchenko protested against female genital mutilation at the Berlin Film Festival - she had the words 'Stop Cutting my Pussy' written across her bare chest.
+On 9 February 2013, Shevchenko protested against female genital mutilation at the Berlin Film Festival, she had the words 'Stop Cutting my Pussy' written across her bare chest.

-On 6 March 2013, FEMEN activists (including Shevchenko) in cooperation with French writer Galia Ackerman released their first book called 'FEMEN' published by Calmann-Lévy in French.
+On 6 March 2013, FEMEN activists (including Shevchenko), in cooperation with French writer Galia Ackerman, released their first book called 'FEMEN' published by Calmann-Lévy in French.

 In August 2013, Shevchenko fled out of Ukraine.

+Subsequently, she settled in Paris where she married Russian photographer Dmitry Kostyukov in the following year.